mateuszstompor/mine/README.md

 </p>

 ### About
 This project focuses on learning and implementing ray tracing using a CPU-based approach.
-Ray tracing is a rendering technique that generates realistic images by simulating the way light interacts with objects in a virtual environment.
+In short, it is a rendering technique that generates realistic images by simulating the way light interacts with objects in a virtual environment.
 This project explores the computational aspects of ray tracing on a CPU.

 ### Preview